Mål og innhald

 Students develop systems thinking skills and an intuitive understanding of the scientific method.
 This changes the perspective the students have on how problems develop and on how problems can be reduced.
 It also makes the students more deeply interested in analysis, and a high fraction of the master students end up in academia, in consulting, or in large organizations that set aside time for formal analysis.

 The diagramming techniques that the students learn can be seen as tools for effective communication at an intermediate level between imprecise narratives and complex mathematical equations.
 Students learn a short recipe, P'HAPI, for project design and for effective reporting from projects.
 Students practice their skills both in classroom discussions and in assignments.

 Develop learning skills

 After finishing the course, students typically have a new and different view on how dynamic social systems work.
-This encourages them to ask new questions such as: what are the important stocks and feedback loops, is behaviour created endogenously or is it caused by external influences, do data represent causal relationships or correlations only representative for a limited time interval, will the system counteract proposed policies etc. Once these questions are asked, they motivate learning.
+This encourages them to ask new questions such as: what are the important stocks and feedback loops, is behaviour created endogenously or is it caused by external influences, do data represent causal relationships or correlations, will the system counteract proposed policies etc. Once these questions are asked, they motivate learning.